sparrowhawktech/.github/profile/README.md

 **Golang**

 Though we have a rich history developing in different major languages, during the last years we specialized in leveraging Go for server-side and distributed applications development.
-The repositories here are just a sample of things we wanted (and are allowed) to share with you.
+The repositories here are just are sample bits of things we wanted to share with you.
 Have fun with them!

 ---